Helen Josling (Childminder)

 - Barugh Green Primary

-- At the moment I only drop off and collect at Barugh Green school
+- I am only able to drop off and collect from Barugh Green school

 - Ofsted URN

 - Link to latest ofsted inspection report

-I offer the 30 hour free childcare entitlement for eligible 3 and 4 year old children and can help you access information and the choices available for all children.
+I offer the 30 hour free childcare entitlement for eligible 3 and 4 year old children and can help you access information about the choices available to individual children.

 I am willing to share the 30 hour funded hours with other settings on the understanding that information is shared where it is in the interest of the child.
-I already have a family who share their 30 hour funding between myself and another local setting.
+In the past I have had families who share their 30 hour funding between myself and other local settings.

 I offer care to all children, regardless of their needs, as long as the child's requirements fit in with the children I already care for and I am able to access the equipment, training and expertise needed for them and my house and garden is suitable, with reasonable adjustments.

-If your child has a special educational need or disability, I will support you and your child by working closely with you as a family and attending any relevant training to help me care for your child in the best way possible.
+If your child has or develops a special educational need or disability, I will support you and your child by working closely with you as a family and I will attend any relevant training to help me care for your child in the best way possible.

-I undertake Special Educational Needs and Disabilities Training at least every three years to keep me up to date with current legislation and the local Early Help support available to you and your family and to myself.
+I undertake Special Educational Needs and Disabilities Training at least every three years to keep me up to date with current legislation and there is local Early Help support available to you and your family and to myself.

 I have basic training in supporting children with Asperger's syndrome, children with some hearing and sight loss and supporting children requiring help with communication.
 I am willing to attend any training which would help me care for your child's individual needs.

-I will make any reasonable adjustments to my home to accommodate individual children and their needs.
+I will make any reasonable adjustments to my home to accommodate individual children and their needs and have made minor adjustments for individual children in the past.

 If I look after a child with complex needs, I will work with parents/carers and other professionals to ensure their individual medical and physical needs are met in addition to accessing relevant training.